It’s Sunday, what are you doing today?

 Load up your toppings, choose your dressing and then eat! that! salad!

-Now, the big tip here is when you’re making your dinner salad, pack up your lunch salad for the next day.
+When you’re making your dinner salad, pack up your lunch salad for the next day.

 Let’s start with Sunday’s dinner.
 You’re going to have a salad (cause you are striving for that 1 pound of raw veggies daily goal, right?).
 So, you’re just going to pack your lunch salad for Monday at the very same time.